Skip to main content

 Open Agent

-Go to your Agent pageClick Test Call button
+Go to your Agent pageClick Test Agent

 2

-Choose Phone Call as test type
+Choose Phone call as the test type

 3